zenonine/navi/navi/README.md

 * Hierarchy pages we want
   * `Navigator.pages` for home page: `[HomePage]`
   * `Navigator.pages` for a root category: `[HomePage, CategoryPage]`
   * `Navigator.pages` for a 2nd level category: `[HomePage, CategoryPage, CategoryPage]`.
-We can have 3rd, 4th level category, but let's stop here.
+We can have 3rd, 4th level
+    category, but let's stop here.
-  * `Navigator.pages` for product overview page, which belongs to a 2nd level category: `[HomePage, CategoryPage, CategoryPage, ProductOverviewPage]`
+  * `Navigator.pages` for product overview page, which belongs to a 2nd level
+    category: `[HomePage, CategoryPage, CategoryPage, ProductOverviewPage]`
-  * `Navigator.pages` for product details page: `[HomePage, CategoryPage, CategoryPage, ProductOverviewPage, ProductDetailsPage]`
+  * `Navigator.pages` for product details
+    page: `[HomePage, CategoryPage, CategoryPage, ProductOverviewPage, ProductDetailsPage]`.

+    In this case, we also have nested stack for specs and accessories tabs: `[ProductDetailsSpecsPage]` or `[ProductDetailsAccessoriesPage]`

 * Mapping URLs to pages
   * `/`: `HomePage`
   * `/categories/:id`: `CategoryPage`